Root Canals – What are they and how do they help?

 “Root Canal” – two words that no one wants to hear.
 They cause fear and concern and the phrases “big dollars” and “pain” pop into the head.
 Knowledge and understanding go a long way to eliminating these fears as this procedure may become a solid option for anyone wanting to keep their own teeth.
-Root Canal treatment gives someone that option and also can prevent other teeth from moving out of line and thereby causing gum disease and jaw pain.
+Root Canals / root canal treatment gives someone that option and also can prevent other teeth from moving out of line and thereby causing gum disease and jaw pain.

 Root Canal treatment is also known as Endontics which is the removal of infected, injured or dead pulp from the tooth.Pulp is made up of nerves and blood vessels that help a tooth grow and develop and is found inside the space of the hard layers (enamel, dentin and cementum) of each tooth.
 This space is the tooth root system.